rohitcricket/udacitynanodegreewebproject5/README.md

 Once you learn how to add various components into a map, visit knockoujs.com to learn about knockout.
 Knockout is a JavaScript library that helps you to create rich, responsive display with a simple underlying data model.
 Any time you have sections of UI that update dynamically, KO can help you implement it more simply and maintainably.
 The tutorials are great!
 However, I am not sure if KO is the best solution for working with Google API for this project, but it is a good, simple way to learn data binding.

+Also, I used Materialize CSS framework.
+I like the colors and the responsive design and am just trying out.
+Let me know what you think of this framework.
+You can find more information at http://materializecss.com/.

 Searching and Filtering

 The application has a search/filter option on the existing map markers that are already displayed.
 These markers are a list of my favorite places in my neighborhood.